-The current borders of the post-Soviet states do not coincide with that informal community.
-The North Caucasus is the weakest part of Russian state.
-The local peoples were incorporated into the Russian Empire during the Caucasian War (1817-64).
+The local peoples were incorporated into the Russian Empire during the Caucasian War (1817-1864).
 They have not yet acquired a common MS identity with the rest of the Russian commonality.
 Therefore, if we proceed from the necessity of a 250-year phase for ripening of the MS identity, they will be able to form an informal society with the rest of Russia no sooner than in 2070-2100.
 This requires the overcoming of clan mentality and mutual recognition of the Caucasians and Russians as we, not they.
 If the Russian state overcomes the crisis of this transition, it will avoid fragility.

 On the other hand, the current borders separate some parts of informal Russian poly-ethnic community.
 Not only Russia with the North Caucasus, but some other new 'national' post-Soviet states are not nations to the full degree.
 They inevitably become a formal polity for some of its parts.
 For example, the Ukrainian ethnos is not a single nation because it does not have a common MS identity.
 In this sense Ukrainian population is divided into three parts with different social identities relevant to their historical experience - Eastern Ukraine (united with Russia in 1654), Central Ukraine (incorporated in Russia as a result of partitions of Poland in 1772-1795) and Western Ukraine (jointed to the rest of Ukraine in 1939-1945).
 This generates a binary political polarization of Ukraine.
-The eastern part of the population has the same poly-ethnic social identity with population of Russia.
-This part perceives itself as a part of a broader commonality than mono-ethnic Ukrainian or mono-ethnic Russian.
+The population of Eastern Ukraine and the population of Russia have the same poly-ethnic social identity.
+People of this part of Ukraine perceive themselves as a part of a broader commonality than mono-ethnic Ukrainian or mono-ethnic Russian.
 That is why they are nostalgic for the Soviet supra-ethnic commonality and voted (at least before the current crisis) in favor of allied relations with Russia.
-The western part does not have supra-ethnic component of identity, but only ethnic identity and voted for nationalistic policy thus anti-Russian one.
+The western part does not have supra-ethnic component of identity but only ethnic identity and voted for nationalistic policy, i.e. anti-Russian.
 That difference does not stem from democratic or non-democratic orientation; it only reflects historical differences in social identity.
-13